jcejercito/company-info-parser/README.md

 # Company Info Parser

-A Python-based tool for parsing, processing, and analyzing company information from Excel and JSON files.
+A Python-based tool for parsing, processing, and analyzing company information from the FirmenDB website, a database of registered companies around Germany and Austria.
 This project is designed to extract, transform, and organize company data for further analysis or reporting.

 ## Table of Contents